vidurAgg22/WhatsAppForensic/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments 🙏
-- [Your Name] - for the development of this project.
+- Vidur Agarwal - for the development of this project.
 - Various libraries and tools used for NLP and data visualization.

 ---